Home/Blog/Lifestyle/Food & Nutrition/Canola Oil: Uses, Benefits, and Side Effects

 Is canola oil good for daily use?

-Canola oil can be a good choice for daily use due to its high smoke point and healthy fatty acid profile.
-Choose less refined or cold-pressed options when possible.
+Yes, canola oil can be a good choice for daily use due to its high smoke point and favorable fatty acid profile.
+For maximum nutrient retention, consider choosing less refined or cold-pressed options when possible and use a variety of healthy oils in your diet.

 Is canola oil good for diabetics?

-Canola oil may be beneficial for diabetics as part of a balanced diet, helping to control blood sugar and lower LDL cholesterol levels, but more research is needed.
+Canola oil may be beneficial for individuals with diabetes as part of a low-glycemic, balanced diet, specifically by helping to lower LDL cholesterol levels [2].
+However, it is an adjunctive dietary component, not a treatment, and should be discussed with a healthcare provider.

 Select Category